 Parole recommended for Manson follower Leslie Van Houten

-At her 2017 parole hearing, Van Houten described a troubled childhood.
+At her last hearing, Van Houten described a troubled childhood.
 She said she was devastated when her parents divorced when she was 14.
 Soon after, she said, she began hanging out with her school’s outcast crowd and using drugs.
 When she was 17, she and her boyfriend ran away to San Francisco’s Haight-Ashbury District during the city’s Summer of Love.

 She was traveling up and down the California coast when acquaintances led her to Manson.
 He was holed up at an abandoned movie ranch on the outskirts of Los Angeles where he had recruited what he called a “family” to survive what he insisted would be a race war he would launch by committing a series of random, horrifying murders.